NiklasEi/www-nikl-me/blog/2024/bevy_ecs_as_data_layer_in_leptos_ssg.md

 ## Static site generation with Leptos

 [Leptos][leptos] is an open source Rust framework for building websites.
 It supports both [client-side rendering and server-side rendering][leptos_get_started] utilizing [WebAssembly][wasm] (WASM) for reactivity in the browser.
-By default, the client-side rendered approach is a single page application, where the `index.html` loads a wasm binary that will render the website and handle navigation client-side.
-Every component that you write will be rendered out of the same wasm binary in the browser.
+By default, the client-side rendered approach is a single page application, where the `index.html` loads a WASM binary that will render the website and handle navigation client-side.
+Every component that you write will be rendered out of the same WASM binary in the browser.
 Leptos uses an [interesting setup][leptos_auto_dependency_tracking] for fine-grained reactivity that performs very well.

 Since version 0.5, Leptos supports basic static site generation ([see the release notes on "Static Site Generation"][leptos_0_5]).
 It can be used to pre-generate some routes in a server-side-rendered application for improved performance.
-If you restrict your whole website to static routes, you can generate a complete website with multiple pages.
+If you restrict your whole project to static routes, you can generate the complete website with multiple pages.

 In the same update, Leptos also released an experimental feature called "islands" ([see the release notes on Islands][leptos_0_5]).
-When using islands, "normal" components are static and served as HTML instead of being rendered client-side through WASM.
+When using islands, "normal" Leptos components are static and served as HTML instead of being rendered client-side through WASM.
 Only islands will use WebAssembly for reactivity in the browser.

 I think the combination of islands and static site generation is perfect for a website like mine.
 Leptos is the first web framework in Rust that seriously tempts me to rewrite this website (again).
 If you are interested in web development with Rust, [check it out][leptos_get_started]!

 What has been keeping me from rewriting this blog using Leptos, is that I use Gatsby's GraphQL data layer to do a bunch of stuff that is not supported in Leptos itself.
 I could do things like reading all my markdown files and converting them to HTML as part of the Leptos app, but it feels like there should be a general data layer that one can fill and manipulate before reading it from the Leptos components.
-Things like automatically creating anchors for headers, properly embedding videos, or generating an RSS feed from all blog posts are easier with a data layer.
+Things like automatically creating anchors for headers or generating an RSS feed from all blog posts are easier with a data layer.

 ## Bevy ECS